5 sources + DNS brute · Graceful degradation · Free

 How does this compare to Sublist3r, OWASP Amass, or Subfinder?+

 All four discover subdomains.
 The differences: those are CLI tools you run locally (good for one-off recon but require setup and credential management per source); ours is a hosted REST API with no setup, returning structured JSON.
-We also handle upstream key management (OTX, VirusTotal) and rate-limit handling on our side, so you don't have to maintain credentials for each source.
+We also handle upstream key management (VirusTotal) and rate-limit handling on our side, so you don't have to maintain credentials for each source.

 Stop merging 4 CLI tool outputs by hand.